 Goats can eat a wide variety of foods, and they’re fun to watch because they seem to be enjoying themselves while they eat.
-One of the most common questions we get from inexperienced owners is it goats can eat bananas.
-The short answer is yes, they can, but keep reading while we discuss if this fruit is healthy for them and how to serve it should you can be better informed.
+One of the most common questions we get from new owners is if goats can eat bananas.
+The short answer is yes, they can, but keep reading while we discuss if this fruit is healthy for them and how to serve it so you can be better informed.

 Are Bananas Bad for My Goat?

 Bananas, like any fruit, are high in sugar, which can lead to weight gain.
 A single cup of mashed bananas contains as many as 27 grams of sugar.
 Too much sugar can lead to diabetes, heart disease, dental disease, and other health issues.
 To make matters worse, goats like sugar and can develop a sweet tooth.
 Once they do, they will hound you relentlessly.

 Are Bananas Good for My Goat?

 One cup of mashed bananas has almost 6 grams of dietary fiber that will help your goat maintain a healthy digestive system.
 It can help the goat feel full and even provide energy.

 Bananas also give your goat plenty of healthy vitamins, including vitamins C and B6.
 It’s also a good source of vitamin A, calcium, potassium, magnesium, and phosphorus.

 Bananas are a source of omega fats which can help reduce swelling, help eye development, and promote healthy skin.